The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

-\section{Markov processes and walk dimension}
+\subsection{Markov processes and walk dimension}

+In this subsection, we review the connection between Markov processes, semigroups, Dirichlet forms, and their infinitesimal generators.

-\subsection{From Dirichlet forms to Markov processes}
+\subsubsection{From Dirichlet forms to Markov processes}

-The theory presented here is mostly taken from \cite{fukushima2011dirichlet} and \cite[ch.
-4]{ma2012introduction}.
-Set $H=L^2(X,\mu)$ where $\mu$ is a $\gs$-finite Borel-measure on $X$. \begin{defin} A map $\cE:\scD(\cE)\times\scD(\cE)\to\IR$ is a Dirichlet form if it satisfies the following conditions: \begin{compactenum}[i.] \item The domain $\scD(\cE)\ssq H$ of $\cE$ is a dense linear subspace. \item $\cE$ is a symmetric, non-negative definite bilinear form. \item This form is closed, that is, the inner product space $(\scD(\cE),\cE_\ga)$ equipped with the scalar product
+The theory presented here is mostly taken from \cite{fukushima2011dirichlet} and \cite[chapter 4]{ma2012introduction}.
+We work on $L^2(X,\mu)$ where $\mu$ is a $\gs$-finite Borel-measure on $X$. \begin{definition} A map $\cE:\scD(\cE)\times\scD(\cE)\to\IR$ is a Dirichlet form if it satisfies the following conditions: \begin{enumerate} \item The domain $\scD(\cE)\ssq L^2(X,\mu)$ of $\cE$ is a dense linear subspace. \item $\cE$ is a symmetric, non-negative definite bilinear form. \item This form is closed, that is, the inner product space $(\scD(\cE),\cE_\ga)$ equipped with the scalar product

-is complete (and thus itself a Hilbert space). \item $\cE$ is a Markovian form, i.e. for all $u\in\scD(\cE)$, $v:=(0\vee u)\wedge 1\in\scD(\cE)$ and we have $\cE[v]\leq\cE[u]$ for the quadratic form of $\cE$. \end{compactenum} \end{defin} We remark that the choice of $\ga>0$ is irrelevant for the completeness of $(\scD(\cE),\cE_\ga)$ since all induced norms are equivalent to each other. \begin{defin} A Dirichlet form $(\cE,\scD(\cE))$ on $L^2(X,\mu)$ is said to be \begin{compactenum}[i.] \item regular if it possesses a core, that is, the space $\scD(\cE)\cap C_c(X)$ is simultaneously dense in $\scD(\cE)$ with respect to the $\cE_1$-norm and in $C_c(X)$ with respect to the uniform norm. \item local if $\cE(u,v)=0$ whenever $u,v\in\scD(\cE)$ have disjoint compact support. \item strongly local if $\cE(u,v)=0$ whenever $u,v\in\scD(\cE)$ have compact support and $v$ is constant on a neighbourhood of $\supp(u)$. \end{compactenum} If additionally $\mu(X)<\infty$, we say that $\cE$ is \begin{compactenum}[i.] \item conservative if $1\in\scD(\cE)$ and $\cE[1]=0$. \item irreducible if it is conservative and $\cE[f]$ implies that $f$ is constant. \end{compactenum} \end{defin} We can uniquely attach a positively semidefinite operator $A$ to a Dirchlet form (and vice versa) via the relation
+is complete (and thus itself a Hilbert space). \item $\cE$ is a Markovian form, i.e. for all $u\in\scD(\cE)$, $v:=(0\vee u)\wedge 1\in\scD(\cE)$ and we have $\cE[v]\leq\cE[u]$ for the quadratic form of $\cE$. \end{enumerate} \end{definition} We remark that the choice of $\ga>0$ is irrelevant for the completeness of $(\scD(\cE),\cE_\ga)$ since all induced norms are equivalent to each other. \begin{definition} A Dirichlet form $(\cE,\scD(\cE))$ on $L^2(X,\mu)$ is said to be \begin{enumerate} \item regular if it possesses a core, that is, the space $\scD(\cE)\cap C_c(X)$ is simultaneously dense in $\scD(\cE)$ with respect to the $\cE_1$-norm and in $C_c(X)$ with respect to the uniform norm. \item local if $\cE(u,v)=0$ whenever $u,v\in\scD(\cE)$ have disjoint compact support. \item strongly local if $\cE(u,v)=0$ whenever $u,v\in\scD(\cE)$ have compact support and $v$ is constant on a neighbourhood of $\supp(u)$. \end{enumerate} If additionally $\mu(X)<\infty$, we say that $\cE$ is \begin{enumerate} \item conservative if $1\in\scD(\cE)$ and $\cE[1]=0$. \item irreducible if it is conservative and $\cE[f]=0$ implies that $f$ is constant. \end{enumerate} \end{definition} We can uniquely attach a positive semidefinite operator $A$ to a Dirichlet form (and vice versa) via the relation